AnichanDiscordBot/Anichan/.github/ISSUE_TEMPLATE/documentation-bug-report-update-request.md

 *Describe the things need to be fixed/updated*

 > [!NOTE]
 > Be sure to add extra labels accordingly.
-Like if this issue a bug report then add `bug` label, or if it is update request then add `enhancement` label and if this issue a major issue then add `help wanted` label.
+Like if this issue a bug report then add `bug` label, or if it is update request then add `enhancement` label and if this issue a major issue then add `help wanted` label. **BE SURE TO REMOVE THIS TEXT WHILE CREATING AN ISSUE WITH THIS TEMPLATE**

 - [ ] I have checked that there is no duplicate of this issue
 - [ ] Major Issue (This is a major bug or need to updated as soon as possible)